The Windmill Building Update

 We’re uncovering more about the history of this building – including the discovery that it did indeed don blades at one point in time – and was an antique shop for a period of time.

-We are grateful to the Town of Narragansett, and our many sponsors and grantors and hope more will join in this effort to restore this unique building to serve for our permanent home.
+We are grateful to the Town of Narragansett and our many sponsors and grantors and who joined in this effort to restore this unique building to serve for our permanent home.